seanpmaxwell/Typescript-Best-Practices/README.md

 ### Types
 - **type-aliases**: any time declared with `type TypeName = ...`.
 - **utility-types:** type-aliases with generics used for resolving other types.

-### Files/Folders
-- **nested-directory**: a directory other than the root.
-- **branch-directory**: a nested-directory with a broad focus and which has lots of its own child-directories.
-- **leaf-directory**: a nested-directory with no nested-directories
-- **focused-directory**: a nested-directory with a very narrow scope and purpose and is often a **leaf-directory** although not necessarily.

 <br/><b>***</b><br/>